bgschiller/whybother-ts/okay-im-convinced/generic-functions/README.md

 const loggedSquares = log(squares); // inferred as any
 ```

-This is a problem because if TypeScript things our value is of type `any` rather than `number[]`, it won't catch when we make a mistake:
+This is a problem because if TypeScript thinks our value is of type `any` rather than `number[]`, it won't catch when we make a mistake:

 ```typescript
 // Error: Operator '+' cannot be applied to types number[] and 5